 It’s essential to feel safe in your own home.
 One of the best ways to achieve this feeling of safety is by employing a home security system.
 A necessary component of these systems is wireless security cameras.

-Once considered expensive or too unwieldy for commonplace use in residential settings, modern technological developments have led to smaller, more intuitive, and more effective security cameras, especially in DIY home surveillance systems.
+Once considered expensive or too unwieldy for commonplace use in residential settings, modern technological developments have led to smaller, more intuitive, and more effective security cameras.
 To better understand how a wireless security camera can improve your home safety, it’s best to understand the basics of how they work and their advantages and disadvantages.

 Wireless Surveillance Basics

 A wireless security camera is designed to capture video and audio.
 As it is wireless, instead of sending this data through a cord or other tangible connection, the video and audio are transmitted via a radio transmitter.
 Depending on your specific camera system, the transmission is sent to a data storage device, like a hard drive, or uploaded to the cloud.
 Typically, you’ll then have access to the live stream of video through an app on your smartphone or a link that you can access from any internet-connected device.

 Most systems also provide the ability to view past clips of incidents, though some cameras may only store up to a specific time period.
 You can usually pay an additional fee for those systems to have additional access to video and audio recordings beyond that timeframe.
 This can be advantageous as there may be times you aren’t aware of a potential security incident until well after it occurred.
 Having access to an expanded period of video recordings allows you to review those incidents even if it was relatively recent.

 When purchasing a home security camera, you should consider one that provides cloud storage.
 Instead of using a physical hard drive to store footage, cloud storage gives you access to video clips no matter where you are, as long as you have an internet connection.
 For instance, you should be able to view the stored video or audio recordings through a smartphone app or an internet browser.